google/codeworld/web/help/codeworld.md

     main = drawingOf(thing(1) & thing(2) & thing(3))
     thing(n)
-      | n > 2     = rectangle(n, 1)
+      | n > 2     = rectangle(n, 2)
       | n > 1     = rectangle(n, n)
       | otherwise = circle(n)

 This will draw a rectangle, a square, and a circle.
 Each guard has a condition, and if the condition matches, that choice is made for the definition.
 Guards are evaluated from the top down, so later guards only match if an earlier guard hasn't matched already.

 Finally, a special guard `otherwise` matches anything that reaches it.
 Since your program will crash if no guards match a function, it's usually a good idea to include an `otherwise` guard just to make sure something matches no matter what the parameters are.

 ### Pattern matching ###

-TODO: Write this section.
+So far, all of your functions have used variables to just name their parameters.
+Sometimes, though, you want to dig inside of a parameters, and match its pieces.
+You can do that, too.
+Here's a really basic example:

+    f :: [Number] -> Number
+    f([a, b, c]) = a + b + c

+The function `f` expects *one* parameter, which is a list.
+But it then breaks apart that list, and adds up three numbers that it finds inside.
+If you ask for `f([1, 2, 3])`, the `1` will be batched to `a`, the `2` to `b`, and the `3` to `c`, for an answer of `6`.

+But what if there aren't three elements in the list?
+What if there are only two?
+Or four?
+The answer, is just like when you have guards: if nothing matches, the program will crash!
+So `f([1])` is undefined.
+So is `f([1, 2, 3, 4])`.
+The equation you've written *only* provides a value for `f` when its parameter is a list of length exactly `3`.

+The way you handle more cases is by writing multiple equations.
+For example, you might write:

+    f :: [Number] -> Number
+    f([]   ) = 42
+    f([a]  ) = a + 1
+    f(other) = sum(other)

+This function is defined for more lists.
+The first equation contains a pattern that just matches the empty list.
+The second matches a list of length one.
+And the final pattern matches anything else, by just using one variable name for the entire list.

+(As an aside, is `f` defined for all lists?
+Surprisingly, no!
+It's true that all lists will match one of those equations.
+But the `sum` function is *itself* undefined for lists that are infinitely long.
+So `f` will be, as well.)

+To better understand pattern matching, it's important to know the difference between a variable and a value.
+On the right side of an equal sign, you can always use a variable as a name for its value.
+But on the left side of an equal sign, a variable is just a parameter that will match *anything*, but a value will only match itself.
+So this does exactly what you might guess:

+    f(0) = 1
+    f(1) = 2
+    f(2) = 4
+    f(n) = 10 * n

+But this doesn't do what you think:

+    f(pi   ) = 1
+    f(other) = 2

+You might think that function maps `pi` to the value `1` but everything else to `2`.
+Surprisingly, though, it actually gives a value of `1` for all inputs!
+That's because `pi` is a variable, so the first equation is interpreted as
+saying: match anything, and call it `pi`.
+To write the function you meant, you would need to write:

+    f(x) | x == pi   = 1
+         | otherwise = 2

+Pattern matching, therefore, isn't the best way to match specific values, because you can't use variables at all!
+It is, however, a great way to write functions that depend on the *structure* of a parameter.

 ### Recursion ###

-TODO: Write this section.
+Recursion means defining something in terms of itself.

+This might sound funny, because we normally consider a definition that uses the same word we're defining to be useless.
+You can't define an athlete as "someone who exercises as much as an athlete", for example.
+But when defining functions, if you are careful, you actually *can* define something in terms of itself.

 Animations
 ==========